USS Anacapa: World War II Pacific Ocean operations

-The ship was manned by Navy personnel, but all carried merchant marine papers and dressed like merchant seamen.
+The ship was crewed by Navy personnel, but all carried merchant marine papers and dressed like merchant seamen.
 Anacapa cruised off the west coast of the US acting as a decoy to attract enemy submarine attack.
 Like other Q-ships, she carried empty oil drums and large logs both to simulate cargo and to provide additional buoyancy if torpedoed.
 Anacapa was not successful in engaging any Japanese submarines.
 However, she rescued 38 survivors of the torpedoed tanker Larry Doheney near Mendocino, California in October, 1943.
 It is also believed that she damaged two friendly submarines with depth charges when they were improperly operating in her vicinity.

 "Her skipper, Comdr.
 Albert M. Wright of San Diego, recalled several occasions when subchasers, not in on the secret, came alongside to warn that she was in dangerous waters and ordered her to follow them to port.
 'After dark or in bad visibility,' Wright said, 'we would reverse course and intentionally lose them.
 It was a dirty trick, and I hope commanding officers weren't too severe on their deck officers when they learned they had lost us.'"

 Late in 1943 she was relieved of Q-ship duty and served out the rest of the war as an armed transport, based first at Pearl Harbor and later at Anchorage.
 Her ports of call included Tarawa, Saipan, Guam, Ulithi, Truk, Nukufetau, Adak, Attu, and Dutch Harbor.

 The ship was originally built with a relatively shallow draft and flat bottom to allow her to navigate far upstream in the rivers of Oregon and Washington in order to load lumber and logs.
 This made for a rough ride in the open ocean, but it also proved quite valuable in the island-hopping campaign in the South Pacific as Anacapas shallow draft allowed her to deliver cargo to islands without improved ports.
 She was often the first ship in to re-supply Marines on Pacific islands as soon as major combat had ceased.